Ayomikuolatunji/paddle-frontend-assessment/README.md

 2, React Icons: All the icons I use throughout the building process comes from react icons package.React icons main website https://react-icons.github.io/react-icons/

-3, Ant Design: Antd provide reuseable component such as button, input text, textarea, .etc.
+3, Ant Design: Antd provide reuseable components such as button, input text, textarea, .etc.
 See more about antd https://ant.design/

 4, Tailwindcss: The entire app was styled with tailwindcss(A utility-first CSS framework).
 Visit tailwindcss site to see more https://tailwindcss.com/